Written by Michael VanDerLaan

 Brillo Pads

-Brillo Pads and other steel wool products work great for getting rust off a golf club.
+Brillo Pads and other steel wool products work great to remove rust.
 The ability to scrub gently without scoring the metal too much makes for a perfect solution to some of those deeper rust spots.

 Our only issue is that Brillo Pads are, by nature, abrasive.
 Rust is already going to cause some of the material on the your golf club to wear away.
 We definitely prefer to try to preserve as much metal as possible when we are taking the rust off.

-If you choose to use a Brillo Pad, we highly recommend you scrub lightly and rinse the club intermittently.
+If you choose to use a Brillo Pad, we highly recommend you scrub lightly and rinse the club with warm water intermittently.
 This is a great way to make sure you’re taking off the rust while not scrubbing and scraping the club excessively.

 If you use corded grips, or want to score your grips a bit to help play without a glove, a Brillo Pad is also a perfect way to clean and restore them while you’re at it!